What does The Phi Beta Kappa Society do?

 Famous Phi Beta Kappa members include but are not limited to:

-- 17 U.S. Presidents including Bill Clinton, George Bush Sr. & Theodore Roosevelt
+- 17 U.S. Presidents including Bill Clinton, George Bush Sr., and Theodore Roosevelt

-- 38 U.S. Supreme Court Justices including Jon Marshall, Ruth Bader Ginsburg & Sonia Sotomayor
+- 42 current and former U.S. Supreme Court Justices including Jon Marshall, Ruth Bader Ginsburg, and Sonia Sotomayor

 - Ralph Waldo Emerson, American essayist, lecturer, and poet

 - Alexander Graham Bell, inventor, engineer and innovator

 - Ta-Nehisi Coates, author, journalist & comic book writer